 Back to the stock photography example, I took a few Skillshare courses on stock photography to get an idea of how to be successful at it and how to make sure that I wasn’t wasting my time.
 It was a valuable learning experience.

-One thing Becca did recently was enroll in a Business Accelerator program through Morning Brew, called the Morning Brew Business Essentials Accelerator.
+One thing Becca did was enroll in a Business Accelerator program through Morning Brew, called the Morning Brew Business Essentials Accelerator.
 These general business skills are helpful for anyone, from people in tech, to someone in design, education, medicine and more.
 The program is meant to be diverse and inviting, and incredibly interactive.

 Audit your monthly freelance business expenses